azapeti/local-music-to-spotify-playlist-creator_2/README.md

 ![Mutagen](https://img.shields.io/badge/Mutagen-1.47.0-orange.svg)
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

+**Disclaimer**: The majority of this project, including its code and documentation, was created with the assistance of Large Language Models (LLMs).
+These tools helped streamline development, generate code snippets, and draft documentation.
+While human oversight ensured quality and accuracy, LLMs played a significant role in the project's creation.

 ## Overview

 Local Music to Spotify Playlist Creator is a Python application that allows users to convert their offline music collections into Spotify playlists.
 This enhanced **Terminal Edition** lets you turn your local music folder into a Spotify playlist directly from the terminal.
 It scans music files (like `.mp3`) for metadata or parses filenames, searches tracks on Spotify, and builds or updates your chosen playlist.